vortechron/go-ws/README.md

 # Go WebSocket Server

-A production-ready, scalable WebSocket server implementation in Go with support for pub/sub channels, presence channels, and private channels.
+A simple WebSocket server implementation in Go with support for pub/sub channels, presence channels, and private channels inspired from Laravel Echo

 ## Features